Hilarioo/Hatchio/README.md

 # Node Hatchio Dev Change Log

 i.
 Change Log
+ii.
+Issues

+#### Unresolved Issues

+- Passing in a useState to another component as a prop w/ update. <- Go to dashboard.js and sign in w/ any of these credentials to see what i mean

+Professor
+ducTa@mail.com
+pass12345

+Student
+jackseptikey@mail.com
+pass12345

+Employer
+microsoft@mailr.com
+los12345

 #### Friday, April 13, 2021 :: Aaron

 - Updated ES6 asyn/await API fetch
 - Added code signatures
+- Dashboard.js w/ Jose's revamped Profile Components for Employers | Professors | Students
-- Currently working on P1 Functions & Merging Jose's Push on branch page/StudentPofile
+- Currently working on P1 Functions & ~~Merging Jose's Push on branch page/StudentPofile~~ done
 - Old logs for History Table for one of the milestone documents

 #### Tuesday, April 13, 2021 :: Aaron